 The proposed project would not have a significant adverse impact on urban design.
-The proposed detention facility would be taller than the existing buildings in the study area, but it would fit within the densely developed Downtown Brooklyn setting.
+The proposed detention facility (up to 395 feet tall, with additional height for rooftop mechanical bulkheads) would be taller than the existing buildings in the study area, but it would fit within the densely developed Downtown Brooklyn setting.
 The northern portion of the study area contains multiple buildings that are over 200 feet in height and several that are taller, including buildings over 300 feet tall, and the planned approximately 591-foot-tall building at 11 Hoyt Street, which would be considerably taller than the proposed project.
 Additionally, the existing facility is already fairly tall at 206 feet and the proposed additional height would have limited additional effect on the current pedestrian experience.
 The building's massing with a tower set on a base would be consistent with the existing urban design of the project site and would be consistent with the design of other more recently constructed buildings in the study area.
-The proposed detention facility's five-story base on Atlantic Avenue, Boerum Place, and Smith Street would be compatible with the lower-density development in the southern portion of the study area, as well as the buildings with three- to seven-story bases on Atlantic Avenue.
+The proposed building would be allowed a maximum zoning envelope base height of 105 feet facing Atlantic Avenue, Smith Street and State Street, and no setbacks would be required on the western streetwall facing Boerum Place.
+The full-height western streetwall would be located close to the taller buildings along Boerum Place, and would be more consistent with the urban design of the northern portion of the study area, which is developed with tall municipal buildings, office buildings, hotels and apartments.
+The maximum zoning envelope base heights along Atlantic Avenue, Smith Street, and State Street would provide a transition in height from the total height of the tower, and would reflect the transition in the study area from larger buildings in the north to smaller buildings to the south.
+In addition, conceptual designs of the proposed detention facility show a base of 82 feet, which would be lower than the maximum zoning envelope base height and would be The proposed detention facility's five story base on Atlantic Avenue, Boerum Place, and Smith Street would be compatible with the lower-density development in the southern portion of the study area, as well as the buildings with three- to seven-story bases on Atlantic Avenue.
 The taller base would also be more consistent with the urban design of Boerum Place and Smith Street north of Atlantic Avenue, where buildings are designed with streetwalls of at least four stories in height.
 Overall, the proposed project would replace an existing building designed with a tall tower set on a base with a taller facility that also uses a tower and base massing configuration and that would fill the block.